codalife/roletodo/README.md

 To start the app:

+Consult README in db folder to spin up Postgres and connect to the server

 1. Install yarn if not installed alredy: npm install -g yarn
 2. Run yarn to install dependencies.
 In the app's root folder: yarn
 3. Start server: yarn start